wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.4.0 =
+* New Feature - Deleting auction would delete its images too.
+* New Feature - Manage Auction -> Expired auction -> Payment column would now highlight payment method for better readability.
+* Fix - Description text would appear without HTML code.
+* Fix - New layout for Settings tab and separate Payments tab to mention payment related details.

 = 3.3.0 =
 * Fix - Plugin comments conflicts with theme/site comments.
 * Fix - Javascript code has been moved out in separate directory as it was previously posing problem with few wordpress themes.

 = 3.2.0 =